 “Australia needs a sustainable, resilient defence sector.
 The Sovereign Guided Weapons and Explosive Ordnance Enterprise aims to strengthen defence manufacturing by creating a capability pipeline that upskills the workforce, builds knowledge and contributes to supply chain resilience.

 “Friday’s event will feature insights as well as a panel discussion with experts in their respective fields to examine how industry can cooperate, connect and align with the nation’s strategic defence future.

 “The AMC is committed to engaging with industry partners, academia and government to harness opportunities that will build on Australia’s strengths in the defence sector.’’

 The GWEO enterprise will eventually produce a suite of advanced missiles for the ADF and allied nations, enhancing Australia’s defence self-reliance and supply chain resilience.

 It is part of a $270 billion Commonwealth Government spend over the next decade to bolster Australia’s defence forces, including high-tech submarines, new fighter jets, hypersonic weapons, and advanced munitions.

-The AMC is a wholly owned subsidiary of NIOA - the largest Australian-owned supplier of weapons and munitions to the Australian Defence Force.
+The AMC was founded by NIOA - the largest Australian-owned supplier of weapons and munitions to the Australian Defence Force.